x17-Green/AI-Powered-Chatbot/phase2-implementation.md

    export default MovieInfo;
    ```
-   Reason: This component displays detailed information about a selected movie.
+   Reason: This component displays detailed information about a selected movie, including its title, poster, overview, release date, and rating.

 ## 4. Set up API Service for Backend Communication